The homotopy theory of simplicial props: The model structure on sProp

-\begin{mainthm}The category of simplicial props $\sProp$ admits a cofibrantly generated model category structure with the above classes of weak equivalences and fibrations, and cofibrations those morphisms which have the left lifting property (LLP) with respect to the acyclic fibrations. \end{mainthm} In the case where we consider simplicial categories as simplicial props, the conditions (W1) and (W2) are precisely those conditions that give a weak equivalence of simplicial categories in the Bergner model structure.
+\begin{mainthm} The category of simplicial props $\sProp$ admits a cofibrantly generated model category structure with the above classes of weak equivalences and fibrations.
+Cofibrations are those morphisms which have the left lifting property (LLP) with respect to the acyclic fibrations. \end{mainthm}

+In the special case where we consider simplicial categories as simplicial props, the conditions (W1) and (W2) are precisely those conditions that give a weak equivalence of simplicial categories in the Bergner model structure.
 In the case where $\R$ and $\T$ are two simplicial props with the same set $\mathfrak{C}$ of colors and $f$ acts as the \emph{identity} of $\mathfrak{C}$, then condition (W1) implies (W2).
 Thus such an $f$ is a weak equivalence if and only if it is a weak equivalence in the Johnson-Yau model structure on $\sProp_{\mathfrak{C}}$ from Theorem~\ref{T:jy}.

-We further note that there is a similar model structure on the category of simplicial colored operads, $\sOperad$, which was shown by the second author \cite{robertson1} and independently by Cisinski and Moerdijk \cite{cm-simpop}. \begin{corollary} The adjunction $U: \sProp \rightleftarrows\sOperad:F$ is a Quillen adjunction. \end{corollary} \begin{proof} The forgetful functor $U$ preserves fibrations and acyclic fibrations. \end{proof}
+We further note that there is a similar model structure on the category of simplicial colored operads, $\sOperad$, which was shown by the second author \cite{robertson1} and independently by Cisinski and Moerdijk \cite{cm-simpop}.
+Notice that the model structure on $\sProp$ is \emph{not} lifted from the model structure on $\sOperad$ across the adjunction $(F_0,U_0)$. \begin{corollary} The adjunction $F_0: \sOperad \rightleftarrows\sProp: U_0$ is a Quillen adjunction. \end{corollary} \begin{proof} The forgetful functor $U_0$ preserves fibrations and acyclic fibrations. \end{proof}

-In order to prove that our model structure is cofibrantly generated we will provide an explicit description of the generating cofibrations and generating acyclic cofibrations.
-In the Bergner model structure on simplicial categories the categories $G_{1,1}[X]$ play an integral role.
-There is a higher analogue, which we denote by $G_{n,m}[X]$, defined via the $(n,m)$-corollas $G_{n,m}$.
-Each $(n,m)$-corolla determines a prop $G_{n,m}$, as described in Definition~\ref{D:gnm}.
-If $X$ is a simplicial set, then the simplicial prop $G_{n,m}[X]$ is defined by $G_{n,m} \otimes X$; in particular,
+We provide an explicit description of the generating cofibrations and generating acyclic cofibrations.
+For this purpose, we will need the following construction.
+Each $(n,m)$-corolla determines a prop $\mathcal{G}_{n,m}$, as described in Definition~\ref{D:gnm}.
+Then, given a simplicial set $X$ and integers $n,m\geq 0$, we denote by $\mathcal{G}_{n,m}[X]$ the free simplicial prop with $(n,m)$-ary operations decorated by the simplicial set $X$.
+In other words, the simplicial prop $\mathcal{G}_{n,m}[X]$ has colors $a_1,...,a_n;b_1,\ldots,b_m$ and